pedrosecchi67/LovelacePM/README.md

 #test case for AR 20 NACA 0012 wing at alpha=10 deg
 from LovelacePM.testcase_n0012_AR20 import *

+#test case for AR 5 NACA 0012 wing rotating at 3 deg/s and advancing at 1 ft/s, at AOA 0
+from LovelacePM.testcase_n0012_rotating import *

 #test case for sphere
 from LovelacePM.testcase_sphere import *